 4. Remember to stay in touch with the team

-In an office environment people are usually used to receiving immediate validation on project progress, so having technology in place such as Google Drive, Asana, or shared boards on Trello or Monday is a great way to work in harmony, keep track of assignments and notify any team members on progress.
+In an office environment people are usually used to receiving immediate validation on project progress, so having technology in place such as Google Drive, Asana, meeting tools like Zoom or shared boards on Trello or Monday is a great way to work in harmony, keep track of assignments and notify any team members on progress.
 When we say keep in touch, this also means encouraging group chats that aren’t always work-related.
 You would be surprised at the number of gifs that fly through our Isoline Slack chat on a daily basis!

 5. Take breaks and get outside

 Before you know it it’s 5 pm, you’ve spent all day behind your laptop and have only taken a couple of trips to the fridge.
 It’s a dangerous game, and one that many of us are guilty of.

 With 40% of people reporting exercising less in the current lockdown than the first, getting outside for a walk and some fresh air once or twice a day will not only great for your mental health but helps to break up the day and will boost creative thinking.
 One way we tackled this here at Isoline was by setting a 10k steps a day challenge.
 Got a call with your line manager – why not walk and talk?
 Need to pop to the post office at lunch – why not take a stroll?
 This motivated the rest of the team to get moving during the day, and some of us even got quite competitive!

 TIP: If you’re looking at ways to keep moving whilst in the home office, there’s even a ton of deskercises you can do.